ChrstphrHll/npc_gen/students/Es'beth Yesheln.md

 ---
 ### Description
 - 1st year Elf Monk in Treskal
-- curly dirty blonde hair that's loose around the shoulders, Pale Blue eyes, and Light skin
+- long wavy white hair that's put up, Pale Blue eyes, and Light skin
 - Is Stylish and Neurotic, and has Simplicity as their ideal

 ### Organizations